shenyu0403/BatchBuildLightUE4/README.md

 Python tools [GUI] to automatize your *build light* process on UE4 project.
 This tools are in dev, it's functional but only for my project, a huge refactoring are needed to work for all project.

 # Dependence
-This tool use Python 3.6 and work with any package :
+This tool use Python 3.6 and work with any package, more information are avaible with the *requierment.txt*.
+Quickly, see this list :
  - PyQt5
  - python-perforce
  - psutil
  - ifaddr

 # How to use
-For the first used, don't forget to  fill all path field (on the bottom window).
-If your path are alright, select your level and click on build.
+First step, you need to setup all path, you can find it on the Menu Bar *"Setup"*, when you have finished, youcan see your levels appeared on your main windows.
+Now, select your level(s) and click built-it.

  You can select the checkbox "All" to force your Swarm Agent to use more machine.